Dry rot in a detached apartment block in Folkestone

 Client: KCS Chartered Surveyors

 Folkestone is a port town on the English Channel, in Kent, south-east England.
 During the 13th century, it subsequently developed into a seaport and the harbour developed during the early 19th century to provide defence against a French invasion and expanded further after the arrival of the railway in 1843.

 The timber specialists at Timberwise Kent were called to a detached mansion apartment block in Folkestone, to investigate problems with damp and a suspected dry rot outbreak, following a leak from a rainwater downpipe.
 Our inspection of the basement, ground floor, first floor and second floor confirmed an extensive outbreak of penetrating and rising damp.
 The apartment block also showed signs of a previous dry rot outbreak, especially within the floor timbers.
 The decayed timber flooring was beyond repair as it was also infested with wood boring weevil, death watch beetle and common furniture beetle.

 Pictured above: Timber affected by dry rot

 Pictured below: Walls affected by penetrative and rising damp

 Dry rot, in certain circumstances, can cause serious damage due to its rapid growth.
 Spores will germinate and grow in timber with moisture content anywhere between 20% and 30%.
-Our Surveyor, Robert Matthews, recommended that treatment was carried out as soon as possible.
+Timberwise recommended that dry rot treatment was carried out as soon as possible.

 Arranging a Timber Survey

-Do you suspect you have dry rot in your property?
+Have you identified signs of dry rot in your property?
 If so, contact Timberwise to arrange a timber survey.
 Simply call your local office or complete the on-line timber survey request form.
 For further information and advice on dry rot check out our dry rot information pages on this website.